Kudremukha: Ecology

 A diverse assemblage of endangered large mammals is found in the park supporting three large mammal predator species such as the tiger, leopard and wild dog.
 The important tiger prey base found within the park is gaur, sambar, wild pig, muntjac, chevrotain, bonnet macaque, common langur and the lion-tailed macaque.

 The wet climate and the tremendous water retentive capacity of the shola grasslands and forests have led to the formation of thousands of perennial streams in the region converging to form three major rivers of the region, Tunga, Bhadra and Nethravathi which form an important lifeline for the people of Karnataka and Andhra Pradesh.
 Lobo's house is an old abandoned farm on the upper reaches of Kuduremukha.

 Trekking in Kudremukha

+There are numerous peaks inside the National Park, each offering a mesmerizing view of the evergreen forest and the western escarpments.
+Notable ones are as follows: